 When a New Payment Standard is Applied.
 The BHA will apply the Payment Standard that is effective on the date the initial Lease and HAP Contract are effective.
 If the Payment Standard has increased, the BHA will change a Family's Payment Standard at the first annual reexamination after the New Payment standard is effective.
-If the Payment standard has decreased the BHA will change the Family's Payment Standard at the second annual reexamination after the New Payment standard is effective, except when the Family has a change in voucher size, or a waiver is granted by HUD, then the BHA will give 30 days written notice of said change.
+If the Payment standard has decreased the BHA will make no change to the Family's Payment Standard for the duration of the HAP contract, except when the Family has a change in voucher size, or a waiver is granted by HUD, then the BHA will give 30 days written notice of said change.

 - (a) The Review Process.
 On a periodic basis, the BHA will review the Tenant Share of Rent for families subsidized under the Voucher program.
 If the rent burdens are determined to be high, the BHA may decide to adjust the Payment Standard upward.
-In no instance shall the Payment Standard be raised above 110% of the Fair Market Rents except for Reasonable Accommodation and exceptional Payment Standards. - (b) In the case of a Reasonable Accommodation request by a Disabled Person for a Payment Standard of 120% of the Fair Market Rent, where the requisite verification of the disability or handicap and the higher Payment Standard would accommodate the disability or handicap, the BHA will seek HUD approval of a higher Payment Standard. - (d) Local Factors.
+In no instance shall the Payment Standard be raised above 110% of the Fair Market Rents except for Reasonable Accommodation and exception Payment Standards. - (b) In the case of a Reasonable Accommodation request by a Disabled Person for a Payment Standard of 120% of the Fair Market Rent, where the requisite verification of the disability or handicap and the higher Payment Standard would accommodate the disability or handicap, the BHA will seek HUD approval of a higher Payment Standard. - (c) Local Factors.
 The BHA will take into consideration local factors when reviewing the applicable Payment Standards.
-Survey and research data will be utilized to review any overall increase in rental prices for the city and their effect on Voucher subsidy holders.
+Survey and research data will be utilized to review any overall increase in rental prices for the city and their effect on Voucher subsidy holders. - 17.3 Omitted Intentionally